Sometimes content on the internet isn’t actionable for defamation, but it can give rise to other claims.

 Minc Law Can Help You Determine Your Best Options For Removing Online Content

 If you’d like to learn more about your legal options, peruse our Legal Resource Center for more detailed information.
-When you are ready to meet for a free consultation, contact us at (216) 373-7706 or complete our online contact form.
+When you are ready to meet for a free consultation with an intake specialist, contact us at (216) 373-7706 or complete our online contact form.
 Our experienced defamation attorneys are prepared to assist you if you’re interested in pursuing any of the claims in this article.